Kingdom of Lesser Imesse

 Structure

-Mak II rules Lesser Imesse as an independent Kingdom under the pledge of fealty to the High King Max III, his cousin.
+Mak II rules Lesser Imesse as an independent fiefdom under the pledge of fealty to the High King Max III, his cousin.
 Mak rules over a large country made up of various political divisions (duchies, baronies, domains and briaries), and is himself the lord of the single largest tract of land in the Realm.

 Culture

 Lesser Imesse is a vast and growing multicultural society.
 Halflings, Humans, Dwarves and Gnomes all live and work side-by-side to build, maintain and defend the Realm.
+Communities are growing, industries are expanding and resources and produce are flowing out into the markets at amazing rates.

 Demography and Population